D-K-E/PointCarver/docs/quickStart.rst

 - :code:`cd PointCarver`

-- :code:`conda create --name pointcarver --file spec-file.txt`
+- :code:`conda create --name pointcarver`

-Then assuming you are in the :code:`PointCarver` directory to run the application simply do:

 - :code:`conda activate pointcarver`

+- :code:`pip install .`

+Then assuming you are in the main :code:`PointCarver` directory to run the application simply do:

-- :code:`python qtapp.py`
+- :code:`python pointcarver/qtapp.py`

 Usage